-The classic Alfa Romeo 2600 was Alfa Romeo's six-cylinder flagship produced from 1961 to 1968.
-It was the successor to the classic Alfa Romeo 2000.
-It has become historically significant as the last Alfa Romeo to have been fitted with an inline six-cylinder engine having twin overhead camshafts.
-This had been the traditional Alfa Romeo engine configuration since the 1920's, but gave way to four-cylinder engines as the factory oriented its production towards more economical mass-produced car models after the Second World War.
+The Alfa Romeo 2600 was the company's six-cylinder flagship from 1961 until 1968.
+It was the replacement for the iconic Alfa Romeo 2000.
+It is historically important since it was the final Alfa Romeo to be equipped with an inline six-cylinder engine with dual overhead camshafts.
+This was the typical Alfa Romeo engine layout since the 1920s, but it lost way to four-cylinder engines as the firm shifted its manufacturing after WWII to more affordable mass-produced vehicle types.

-The 2600 was introduced in the 1962 Geneva Motor show, as a saloon with a factory-built body, a two-plus-two seater convertible with body by Carrozzeria Touring, and a Coupe with a bodywork by Bertone.
-A convertible based on the Alfa Romeo Sprint coupe was shown by Bertone in 1963.
-It was also named Alfa Romeo 2600 Sprint, but did not enter production.
-The 2600 SZ with fastback coupe bodywork by Zagato, and the limited-edition 2600 De luxe with six-window saloon bodywork by Officine Stampaggi Industriale were introduced three years later in 1965 at the Frankfurt motor show.
+The 2600 debuted at the 1962 Geneva Motor Show as a saloon with a factory-built body, a two-plus-two seater convertible with Carrozzeria Touring bodywork, and a Coupe with Bertone bodywork.
+Bertone debuted a convertible based on the Alfa Romeo Sprint coupe in 1963.
+It was also known as the Alfa Romeo 2600 Sprint, although it was never produced.
+The 2600 SZ with Zagato fastback coupe bodywork and the limited-edition 2600 Deluxe with Officine Stampaggi Industriale six-window saloon bodywork were presented three years later at the Frankfurt auto show in 1965.

-A certain number of Alfa Romeo 2600 Sprints were purchased by the Italian government and specially equipped and modified to be used as police cars, respectively nicknamed "Pantera" and "Gazzella" from the emblems of their rapid intervention teams.
-The cars were very suitable for high-speed chases to counter the increase in armed robberies by motorized gangs in 1960s Italy, and appeared in quite a few movies of the time.
+The Italian government acquired a number of Alfa Romeo 2600 Sprints that were particularly fitted and modified to be used as police cars, and they were dubbed "Pantera" and "Gazzella" after the insignia of their rapid intervention squads.
+The cars were ideal for high-speed pursuits to combat the rise in armed robberies by motorised gangs in 1960s Italy, and they appeared in a number of films at the time.